Skip to content

 by

-What is DB function in Excel?
-DB function is one of the Financial functions in Microsoft Excel that returns the depreciation of an asset for a specified period using the fixed-declining balance method.
-Syntax of DB function DB(cost, salvage, life, period, [month]) The DB function syntax has the following arguments: Cost: The initial cost of the …
+What is SYD function in Excel?
+SYD function is one of Financial functions in Microsoft Excel that returns the sum-of-years’ digits depreciation of an asset for a specified period.
+Syntax of SYD function SYD(cost, salvage, life, per) The SYD function syntax has the following arguments: Cost: The initial cost of the asset.
+Salvage: The value at …

 Continue Reading